onset/lameta/README-l10n.md

 `yarn lingui-extract` reads .linguirc to know what files to include.
 It creates `po` files.

-## 2) Upload changes to Crowdin
+## 2) Sync with Crowdin

-`yarn crowdin upload` will send everything to Crowdin.
+`yarn crowdin:sync` will send everything and pull the translations from Crowdin.
 You will need an environment variable LAMETA_CROWDIN_TOKEN set to your crowdin token that has permission to do uploads.

-## 3) Get translations from Crowdin

-`yarn crowdin download`

-This will update both the files `lingui` understands (po files), and also the csv files that lameta reads directly.

-## 4) Let lingui create its `messages.js` files
+## 3) Let lingui create its `messages.js` files

 `yarn lingui-compile`